torvalds/linux/Documentation/process/contribution-maturity-model.rst

   serving on program committees, improving core project infrastructure such as writing or maintaining tests, upstream tech debt reduction, writing documentation, etc.
-* Software Engineers are supported in helping to organize Linux-related conferences.
+* Software Engineers are supported in helping to organize GNU/Linux-related conferences.
 * Organizations will consider community member feedback in official performance reviews.